fortune2rw/01_clinical_genomics_ai/README.md

 ## Limitations

-- **Mixed cohort in current outputs:** the clinical download step does not currently request `project.project_id` as a returned field, so BRCA and LAML patients are combined in one file with no cohort identifier.
-The ML feature table and baseline model therefore currently train on a mixed BRCA+LAML population rather than BRCA only as intended.
 - **AML-specific fields are empty for BRCA cases** (e.g.
   `diagnoses.eln_risk_classification`), as expected given differing clinical protocols per cancer type, not a data quality issue.